Homes of activists, government employees in Jammu and Kashmir raided by NIA

 He was charged under Sections 38 (offence relating to membership of a terrorist organisation) and 40 of Unlawful Activities Prevention Aact, which covers terror funding, according to the arrest memo viewed by Scroll.in.

-On Thursday, an unidentified official said that a search was being carried out at the home of internationally recognised human rights activist and advocate, Parvaiz Imroz, at Kanthbagh Kralpora in Srinagar outskirts, Kashmir Dot Com reported.
+Earlier on Thursday, a report from Kashmir Dot Com had cited an unidentified official about a search being carried out at the home of human rights activist and advocate Parvez Imroz at Kanthbagh Kralpora in the outskirts of Srinagar.

-Imroz is the founder of Jammu and Kashmir Coalition of Civil Society.
-He had been closely working with Parvez for over two decades.

-Note: Corrections and clarifications: This copy has been edited to say that there were no raids at activist Parvez Imroz’s home.
-The correction was made after a clarification.
+However, Imroz’s family told Scroll.in that no raids had been conducted at their home.